 So okay, plastic is bad and we’re all doomed.
 And there’s more bad news?
 A lot of cannabis packaging is made out of mixed materials.
 When two otherwise recyclable materials are glued together, it won’t recycle as neither.

-So what should you choose?
+So what should you choose for sustainable cannabis marketing?
 Glass can be recycled over and over again.
 Aluminum recycles nicely as well.
 Hemp-based products are the gold standard, and there’s some interesting development around child resistant paper and pulp packaging.
 Composts or recycles, and can be made out of recycled or renewable materials.

 Rigid packaging – buy this, not that